-- Quality of class participation and contributions (45 %) - The team assignment (in pairs) during the consolidation weeks (55%).
+- Quality of class participation and contributions (40 %) - Commitment to the course: positive mood, volunteering, being a 'good citizen', etc. (5%) - The team assignment (in pairs) during the consolidation weeks (55%).

 Active contribution in all two aspects, class participation and report, is demanded.
 Failure to fulfill the basic demands on any of the two aspects may seriously affect individual grading.